vivid-planet/comet/.changeset/proud-pears-love.md

 "@comet/cms-admin": minor
 ---

-Add new createDocumentRootBlocks helper for creating methods needed by DocumentInterface
+Add new createDocumentSkeleton helper for creating methods needed by DocumentInterface